dkyeremeh/network-monitor/README.md

 - Support for multiple databases
 - Email queuing (for reliability)
 - Support for multiple SMTP servers (to ensure emails are sent)
-- Run script when device/service goes online/offline (useful for restarting app, etc)
+- Run script when device/service goes online/offline (useful for restarting service, etc)